firebird631/siis/README.md

 with more possibilities than exchanges allows.

 This version is more a functionnal prototype than a final professional trading tool.
-It is developped in Python3, using TA-lib, numpy and matplotlib for the basic charting client.
+It is developped in Python3, using TA-lib, numpy, and matplotlib for the basic charting client.

 A more performant, but still in developpement, SiiS revisited is available at [github:siis-rev](https://github.com/dream-overflow/siis-rev)